Andrew Lewin: Israel and Palestine

 In February 2024, Lewin expressed support for a two-state solution and a humanitarian ceasefire in the Gaza war.
 Following the ceasefire agreement in January 2025, he expressed his support for foreign secretary David Lammy's statement, adding that there was "real hope that the cycle of violence and destruction will end".
-In July 2025, following prime minister Keir Starmer's commitment to recognising Palestinian statehood at the September 2025 meeting of the United Nations General Assembly unless Israel agrees to a ceasefire, Lewin stated "what is happening in Gaza is a humanitarian catastrophe and the actions of Netanyahu’s government are indefensible".
+In July 2025, following prime minister Keir Starmer's commitment to recognising Palestinian statehood at the September 2025 meeting of the United Nations General Assembly unless Israel agrees to a ceasefire, Lewin stated "what is happening in Gaza is a humanitarian catastrophe and the actions of Netanyahu's government are indefensible".

 Personal life

-Lewin lives in Welwyn Garden City with his wife and two sons.
+As of 2023, Lewin was reported as living in Welwyn Garden City with his wife and two sons.
 He worked at Clarion Housing Group from 2017 until his election to Parliament in 2024.
 At Clarion, Lewin was initially the head of external communications until his promotion in 2021 to director of communications, a role he held until becoming an MP.